freddi301/flow-validator/README.md

 - [ ] doc examples for all
 - [ ] test 100%
 - [ ] doc 100%
+- [ ] better flow coverage where possible
 - [ ] json schema gen & validation
 - [ ] performance comparison
 - [ ] optimize, use lodash, cache optional() singleton and frequently used types